 What are the wireless name (SSID) and wireless password?

 If you'd like to change the wireless name or password, please see How do I change the wireless settings?.

 The wireless name (SSID) will start with PlusnetWireless and may have extra letters and numbers at the end, e.g. PlusnetWireless123456.

 If you're still not sure, you'll find it on the on the bottom of your router and the included setup sticker.

 Your wireless password is 10 characters long and is shown on the included setup sticker and the bottom of your router (see the wireless key or WPA PSK pictured).

 Ignore any websites (or error messages) that appear and enter the IP address of your router.
-As per question 1, this should be 192.168.1.254 unless you've changed it.
+As per What's the IP address?, this should be 192.168.1.254 unless you've changed it.

 You'll see a summary of both on the Broadband Connection page, click View More if you want to see more.

 Advanced settings for your router can be found in the Toolbox section.
-To find this, follow the steps in question 4 and click Toolbox on the homepage menu.
+To find this, follow How do I log in to my router? and click Toolbox on the homepage menu.
 You'll now be able to check and change the settings for: